lgrcia/prose/README.md

   </p>
 </p>

- *prose* is a Python package to build image processing pipelines, built for Astronomy and using only pip packages 📦.
+ *prose* is a Python package to build image processing pipelines, built for Astronomy.
 Beyond featuring the blocks to build pipelines from scratch, it provides pre-implemented ones to perform common tasks such as automated calibration, reduction and photometry.

 *powered by*
 <p align="center">